Glossary

 Learn the importance of Area Under the Curve (AUC) in ML model evaluation.
 Discover its benefits, ROC curve insights, and real-world applications.

-AUC vs. Other Metrics
+Auc Vs. Other Metrics

 While AUC is a valuable metric, it's important to understand how it differs from other evaluation measures used in computer vision (CV) and ML: